Nipas: Worship

 Since Nipas, Anna and Parka appear particularly often in known texts from Kanesh from the karum period, it is possible that they formed the core of the local pantheon.
 Guido Kryszat outright refers to him as the most important deity of this city next to Anna.
 Despite their prominence, these deities are largely absent from theophoric names.

 A temple dedicated to Nipas existed in Kanesh.
 A festival held in his honor is also attested.
 It is presumed it occurred in the fourth month in the contemporary Assyrian calendar, in which the year started in October.
 It took place after the festival of Anna, the city goddess.
 The local ruler visited Nipas' temple during it.
 In one text, "when the ruler leaves the temple of Nipas" is the date by which a loan has to be repaid.

 A priest of Nipas named Šulili is mentioned in a single document.
 However, the name is otherwise unattested in the entire corpus of texts from this site.

-Nipas is not attested in any Hittite texts postdating the Kanesh tablets.
+Nipas is not attested in any Hittite sources postdating the Kanesh text corpus.
 Later Assyrian texts similarly do not mention him in any capacity.
 The reasons behind his apparent loss of relevance are not known.